 Regulation E is designed to provide protection from fraudulent and/or unauthorized transactions to consumers making electronic funds transfers.
 Examples of transactions covered under Regulation E include: point-of-sale (POS) transfers; automated teller machine (ATM) transfers; direct deposit or withdrawal of funds; telephone transfers; transactions resulting from debit card transactions, whether or not initiated through an electronic terminal; and electronic check conversion.

-In the event you notice a transaction that you believe could be fraudulent and/or unauthorized, call 205-759-1595 or 800-225-0110, or write to Alabama One Credit Union, 1215 Veterans Memorial Parkway, Tuscaloosa, AL 35404.
+In the event you notice a transaction that you believe could be fraudulent and/or unauthorized, call 205-759-1595 or 800-225-0110, or write to Alabama ONE, 1215 Veterans Memorial Parkway, Tuscaloosa, AL 35404.
 You must notify the Credit Union within 60 days from the transmittal of the statement on which a fraudulent and/or unauthorized transaction occurs.

 For further information, see the Electronic Funds Transfers Disclosure Statement in your Master Account Agreement.
 If a copy of the Master Account Agreement is needed, call 205-759-1595 or 800-225-0110, or e-mail email@example.com.